Shambhavi272000/Open-Domain-QA-System-DrQA-Inspired-/README.md

 ## MODEL

 In the proposed method:
-1.The document retriever The document retriever technique used is a non-machine learning system which focuses on reading only the articles of purpose and discarding the ones out of context.
+1.**The document retriever model** The document retriever technique used is a non-machine learning system which focuses on reading only the articles of purpose and discarding the ones out of context.
 The articles and questions are compared after calculating the TF-IDF weighted bag of vectors scores.
 The local word order information, which proves to be a very important feature for understanding the semantics of a sentence, is also preserved by using n-grams(especifically bigram counts) which are hashed using the feature hashing(unsigned murmur hash).

-2.The Document reader model is a recurrent neural network model which is an attention based deep neural network that learns to read real documents and answer complex questions with minimal prior knowledge of language structure.
+2.**The Document reader model** is a recurrent neural network model which is an attention based deep neural network that learns to read real documents and answer complex questions with minimal prior knowledge of language structure.

 The working of the document reader is described as follows: